celleleven/Open-Temperature-Block/README.md

 1. [Laser Cut or 3D Print Frame gcode]()

 ### Hardware
-1. Affix fan to radiator.
+1. Affix fan to the radiator.
 <img src="/Images/fan_diagram.png" width="300">
-2. Affix power supply, microcontroller, motor controller, pump, radiator to base with screws
+2. Affix power supply, microcontroller, motor controller, pump, radiator to the base with screws
 3. Fit RJ-11 Plug into housing.
-4. Attach shield to microcontroller and connect JST-XHP wires to shield
+4. Attach shield to the microcontroller and connect JST-XHP wires to shield
 5. Assemble heating block.
 <br>...
 <br>...